The application deadline for 2018 entry is the 15 October 2017, 6:00pm (UK time).

 - living in a country outside the EU at the time of application

 - applying for the Graduate Course in Medicine

 - applying for an Organ Scholarship

 If your education has been significantly disrupted or disadvantaged, it may be appropriate for your school/college referee (or your doctor or social worker) to complete and submit an Extenuating Circumstances Form by 15 October.

-We are aware that you can now nominate an individual to act on your behalf when dealing with matters related to your UCAS application.
+We're aware that you can now nominate an individual to act on your behalf when dealing with matters relating to your UCAS application.
 Please note that the University of Cambridge will not automatically liaise with this person.
-Should you wish to nominate someone to act on your behalf, please contact the College to which you have applied, or been allocated, in order to discuss your particular circumstances.
+Should you wish to nominate someone to act on your behalf, please contact the College to which you have applied/been allocated, in order to discuss your particular circumstances.

 As part of your UCAS application you’ll need to write a personal statement.
 Personal statements give you the chance to tell us about your subject interest(s), and the process of writing a personal statement can often help you to better understand your academic interests and intellectual motivations.